IBM/worklog/API.md

 Location = Remote location worked to reset.

 Remote = Number of days to be reset to for working remotely for a given year and location.
+To just modify dates while keeping the remote total the same, have Remote be the same as the already existing remote total.

+Startdate = OPTIONAL month and day to reset start date for the given year.

+Lastdate = OPTIONAL month and day to reset last date for the given year.

 __Response__